|

 Young people, starting in elementary school and particularly in middle and high school, need to develop a sense of time and place in their life course.
 Looking forward is a chance for students to build on what they've learned and explore exciting new possibilities.
 Celebrating the moment – a step taken or a goal achieved – gives students a chance to feel a sense of pride and accomplishment.
 Looking back gives students a chance to review and reflect on what they've learned.

 These activity and lesson ideas are ideal for starting and ending the school year.
 Some are appropriate for elementary grades, some for middle, some for high school, and many can be adapted up or down.
-Help students celebrate where they've been while building toward their future – whether it's the next school year or the next step in their life...
+Help students celebrate where they are while building toward their future…

 Club of Dreamers